-Information about installing these procedures is provided in Copying the IBM procedures into JES PROCLIB on page 107.
+Information about installing these procedures is provided in Copying the IBM procedures into JES PROCLIB.

 Setting up z/OSMF Lite requires that you have access to a z/OS V2R2 system or later.
 Also, your z/OS system must meet the following minimum software requirements: